Regional Anti-Terrorist Structure: Member state representatives

 Member states have flexibility to appoint whomever they would like to represent their interests with RATS.
 There is no statutory requirement for the official to come from an intelligence or law enforcement background, though the Russian Federation for example has traditionally been represented by the principle deputy director of the FSB, and most Chinese representatives including previous RATS director Zhang Xinfeng have been members of the Ministry of Public Security.

 Criticism and controversy

 Criticism of the SCO RATS within the organization has centered mainly around how the group describes its adversaries.
 Although China, India and Russia name the Pakistan-based Islamic extremist group Jaish-e-Mohammed a "terrorist group", Pakistan opposes the definition.
-What China claims are counterterrorism efforts in Xinjiang are criticized by other RATS members, and much of the international community, as genocidal persecution of Muslim ethnic minorities.
+What China claims are counterterrorism efforts in Xinjiang are criticized by other RATS members, and much of the international community, as persecution of Muslim ethnic minorities.
 Definitions of "terrorists" and "terrorist groups" have become more blurry and sensitive as the SCO has grown, and member states have tended to retain inconsistent definitions and standards concerning counterterrorism.

 The list of entities designated as terrorist groups active in each member state has also been criticized for being discretionary, dictated by member governments.
 Russia since has used this authority to designate government opposition politician Alexei Navalny's Anti-Corruption Foundation (FBK) a terrorist entity with RATS.